About David J. Rosen, the moderator of the Integrating Technology community

 Submitted by David J. Rosen on March 23, 2015 - 3:27pm

-For many years before I became this group's moderator, Integrating Technology, which was originally called Technology and Learning, had been one of my favorite LINCS communities; but let me introduce myself as moderator.
+For many years before I became the moderator of the Integrating Technology group, which was originally called Technology and Learning, it had been one of my favorite LINCS Community of Practice groups.
 I have worked for several decades in the field of adult basic education (defined broadly, from basic literacy through transition to post-secondary education and including English language learning) as a teacher, program manager, curriculum developer, professional developer, program evaluator, researcher, advocate, consultant and advisor.
-Throughout my career, a major theme of interest has been how teachers and learners can use digital technology well.
+Throughout my career, a major theme of interest has been how teachers and learners can use digital technology well for teaching and learning.
 For me, this began with an Apple IIe personal computer (for those who remember them), and now includes not only a range of computers and the Internet, but also an expanding use of portable digital devices such as feature phones, smart phones, tablets, and e-readers, as well as multi-media projectors, document readers, electronic whiteboards, and more.
 I have helped organizations turn face-to-face courses and workshops into online courses, and also have worked with online adult education course developers to create strategies for an online professional development course for face-to-face teachers who are newly interested in developing online teaching skills.

-I moderated a LINCS special topics discussion list, when many years ago LINCS was part of the National Institute for Literacy.
-Currently I am also the moderator for a mobile learning Wiggio group, a FaceBook group for adult educators who (want to) use Facebook private groups with their students, and a Flipped Learning Network adult basic education group, and a co-moderator for an online competency-based/proficiency-based adult educators group.
+I am also a co-moderator for a FaceBook group for adult educators who (want to) use Facebook private groups with their students, a Flipped Learning Network adult basic education group, and a co-moderator for an online competency-based/proficiency-based adult educators group.

-Whether you are new to this community or not, please feel free to introduce yourself, and tell us about your current technology and learning interests; for those of us reading those introductions, let’s reply indicating how our interests may intersect with theirs. if you are interested in something I mentioned in this introduction and want to know more, please post a reply to ask about it.
+Whether you are new to the Integrating Technology or not, please feel free to introduce yourself, and tell us about your current technology and learning interests; for those of us reading those introductions, let’s reply indicating how our interests may intersect with theirs. if you are interested in something I mentioned in this introduction and want to know more, please post a reply to ask about it.

 David J. Rosen